MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ```
 "preferred":                           Options for team and division preference
-  "teams"                      Array   Pass an array of preferred teams.
+  "teams"                      Array   An array of preferred teams.
 The first team in the list will be used as your 'favorite' team.
 Example: ["Cubs", "Brewers"]
-  "divisions"                  Array   Pass an array of preferred divisions that will be rotated through in the order they are entered.
+  "divisions"                  Array   An array of preferred divisions that will be rotated through in the order they are entered.
 Example: ["NL Central", "AL Central"]

 "news_ticker":                         Options for displaying a nice clock/weather/news ticker screen
   "always_display"             Bool    Display the news ticker screen at all times (supercedes the standings setting)